How do I apply to Da Vinci Schools? What is the timeline for the application process?

 Who can attend Da Vinci Schools?

-While all California students are eligible to attend charter schools pursuant to state and federal law, students who live within the Wiseburn School District boundaries are guaranteed enrollment at Da Vinci high schools.
+All California students are eligible to attend charter schools pursuant to state and federal law.
+Students who live within the Wiseburn Unified School District boundaries are guaranteed enrollment at Da Vinci high schools as Da Vinci Communications, Da Vinci Design, and Da Vinci Science serve as Wiseburn's "home" high schools.
+Wiseburn residents who submit a late application may not receive their first choice of school.

 Does Da Vinci have a separate enrollment process or lottery for students with Individual Education